culanomeara/quizzical/README.md

 By clicking [here](https://culanomeara.github.io/quizzical), you can access the final Quizzical deployed site hosted on GitHub Pages.

 ## Responsiveness
 Below you can see a screenshot of the deployed site in the Am I Responsive tool which shows the responsiveness of the site to a number of viewports.
-Attached the above header is a link to the Am I Responsive tool.
 ![Quizzical-Am-I-Responsive-Image](assets/images/amiresponsivequizzical.png)

 ## User Interface - User Experience